 While dedicating himself to a mainstream career on the island, he systematically began collecting rare and useful plants.
 In his spare time, Hubertus began attending workshops, creating small, diverse gardens for his community and plotting an island-wide permaculture revolution.
 Unlike most of his cohorts who now bow equally to God and the holy Rupiah, his most valued currency became seeds and cuttings.

-Soon his knowledge and reputation grew beyond the local village and he began driving his motorbike all over the island consulting interested Balinese on how to turn the family plot into a garden pumping with food for eating and for selling at local markets.
+Soon his knowledge and reputation grew beyond the local village and he began driving his motorbike all over the island since he had a cheap motorbike insurance 125cc, and consulting interested Balinese on how to turn the family plot into a garden pumping with food for eating and for selling at local markets.
 His island tours were an act of service.
 He was completely self-funded by a somewhat crazed passion to fulfill his personal life mission, to steward this island in a good way.
 In a way that protects what is most sacred, the mother of all, our bountiful Earth.

 Rather than just applying the principles he so eloquently and simply lived himself, he took the last bit of his savings and started a nursery to invest his passion into something regenerative.
 This nursery established just three years ago, has already cultivated over a million trees, a figure that illustrates only a fraction of this one man’s dedication to earth stewardship and critical thinking.